T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot has smooth aiming
 - The bot can open doors
 - The bot will use its flashlight when in a dark area
-- The bot will attack any NPC that is hostile them and its "owner."
-(The player that created it)
+- The bot will attack any NPC that is hostile them and its "owner" (The player that created it)
 - The bot, if it has a medkit, will heal itself and any players nearby it, although the bot's owner is prioritized.
 - The bot can enter the vehicle the bot's owner is in.
 This includes most modded vehicles and chairs.
 See "Issues"
 - Support for most custom/modded weapons, see "Issues" for more information.